 Considerations for air quality will be taken into account for upcoming land use projects, such as Wilburton, BelRed, and the Grand Connection, and for all neighborhoods adjacent to freeways.
 C.1.7.
 Climate Outreach and Education.
 Develop a climate outreach and education campaign or program to support ongoing community engagement.

 Develop an outreach and education program on climate change, to help residents and businesses make climate smart choices in their decisions, and to understand the impacts of their activities.
-This outreach could take the form of a climate challenge, or a campaign focused on specific outcomes.
+This outreach could take the form of a climate challenge, or a campaign focused on specific outcomes, along with events and other engagement opportunities to educate residents about climate change and sustainability, and to share about the city's Environmental Stewardship efforts.